courtier/mpunksminer/readme.md

 # mpunksminer

 ## Warning: there are no downloads available, you will have to compile this yourself.

 ## Warning 2: this miner does not check if the nonce produces one of the OG punks, you must do this yourself before minting!

-- cpu and gpu support
+- cpu and (multidevice) opencl support
 - ignore the "error: " prefix on console, those are not actually errors :p
 - 5 MH/s on a "2,3 GHz Dual-Core Intel Core i5" cpu, 20 MH/s on a "Intel Iris Plus Graphics 640 1536 MB" gpu